ahmedssabir/Textual-Visual-Semantic-Dataset/README.md

 ## Synthetic + Real caption dataset

-For future work, we plan to estimate the visual relatedness score by employing unsupervised learning (i.e. contrastive learning). (work in progress)
+For future work, we plan to extract the visual context from the caption (without using a visual classifier) and estimate the visual relatedness score by employing unsupervised learning (i.e. contrastive learning). (work in progress)

 Feel free to download the training data